All Episodes

 Now the Mueller report can't be any more clear on any of these issues.

-Well, then we'll let's weaponize the IRS for no real reason at all, except that let's go after his taxes.
+Well, then let's weaponize the IRS for no real reason at all, except that let's go after his taxes.

-We'll get them there.
+We'll get him there.

 I'm sure there's a reason why he was audited all those years.